If you’re considering starting a small business, here are a few key points to keep in mind.

 Operational logistics include financials, marketing, and HR considerations, including setting up a retirement plan

-Small businesses are the little engines—numbering over 30 million in the U.S.—collectively powering a trillion-dollar impact for the nation’s economy.
+Small businesses are the little engines—numbering over 30 million in the United States—collectively powering a trillion dollar impact for the nation’s economy.
 For decades, starting a business has been a goal of entrepreneurs, tinkerers, and countless others who’ve had it with the corporate rat race and are ready to hang up their own shingle and be their own boss.

 Looking for tips on how to start a small business?
 Starting your own business may sound like a cool idea at first blush, but there are multiple considerations and steps you must navigate along the way before you transform that idea into a viable, profit-producing reality.
 Even a strong economy is no guarantee of success if you haven’t done your homework.

-The administration recommends studying several additional details and questions when starting a business, including:
+The agency recommends studying several additional details and questions when starting a business, including:

-Common small-business structures include sole proprietorship, partnership, limited liability company (LLC), corporation (C corp), and S corp.
-The legal structure you choose will affect your business registration requirements, how much you pay in taxes, and your personal liability, the SBA says.
-(According to the National Association of Small Business, about 42% of small businesses are S corps; LLCs are the next largest category, at 23%.)
+Common small-business structures include sole proprietorship, partnership, limited liability company (LLC), corporation (C corp.), and Subchapter S corporation (S corp.).
+The legal structure you choose will affect your business registration requirements, how much you pay in taxes, and your personal liability, according to the SBA.

-If you’re starting a new business, your tax situation can vary depending on your business structure and other factors.
-An S corporation, for example, is designed to avoid a double-taxation drawback of regular C corps.
+If you’re starting a new business, your personal and business tax situation can vary depending on your business structure and other factors.
+An S corp., for example, is designed to avoid a double-taxation drawback of regular C corps.
 S corps also allow profits, and some losses, to be passed through directly to owners’ personal income without being subject to corporate tax rates.

 If you choose to leave corporate life to start a small business, prepare to say goodbye to certain things—for better or worse—including a relatively predictable income stream.
-Irregular cash flow is among the biggest potential pitfalls small business owners or the self-employed must navigate, Siuty says.
+Irregular cash flow is among the biggest potential pitfalls small business owners or the self-employed must navigate.

-Also, exhaustively assess expenses of every possible variety: regular overhead costs, “known” and “unknown” variables, and more, Siuty says.
-Building a sufficient reserve fund for slow business periods is also a good idea.
+Also, make exhaustive assessment of every possible expense that will be a part of your new job.
+That includes regular overhead costs, “known” and “unknown” variables, and more.
+And creating a sufficient reserve fund for slow business periods is also a good idea, not to mention considering building a personal emergency fund for yourself if you don’t have one in place already.

 There are several retirement plan options for small businesses, including plans designed for businesses without employees.